zubial/hibernate-encrypt/README.md

 # Java Hibernate Encryption library
-This library brings new types field mapping for hibernate.
-These types allow encoding and decoding for Text fields.
+This library brings new types field for hibernate mapping.
+These types allow encoding and decoding Text fields.

 Searches on these fields remain possible, but only in equal (case-sensitive).
 It is advisable to manage the case at insertion.